yuki-koyama/btoon/README.md

 - Select target objects
 - `3D Viewport` > `Object` > `BToon Utilities` > `Set Contours`

+#### Implementation

+- It applies `Solidify` and `Displace` modifiers to the selected objects.
+- An emission-based material with backface culling enabled is created and set to contours.

 ### Future Work

 - Utilities for composition-based contour rendering